-- A correspondence between bounded linear operators on a Hilbert space and bounded sesquilinear forms★. - The weak measure topology and the weak operator topology. - The WMT-density of C(X) in B(X). - The separate continuity of the multiplication in (B(X), WMT) and in $(\mathcal{B}(H), WOT)$ . - The Borel functional calculus for a normal operator (definition, uniqueness, a necessary condition for the existence). - The canonical extension of representations of C(X) to B(X). - The existence of a Borel functional calculus for a normal operator (Spectral Theorem II).
+- A correspondence between bounded linear operators on a Hilbert space and bounded sesquilinear forms. - The weak measure topology and the weak operator topology. - The WMT-density of C(X) in B(X). - The separate continuity of the multiplication in (B(X), WMT) and in $(\mathscr{B}(H), WOT)$. - The canonical extension of representations of C(X) to B(X). - The Borel functional calculus for a normal operator (definition, uniqueness, a necessary condition for the existence, the existence theorem Spectral Theorem II).

-6. Spectral Theorem III: spectral measures\
+6. Spectral Theorem III: spectral measures

-- Finitely additive spectral measures and associated complex measures.
-Examples. - Integration of bounded measurable functions with respect to a finitely additive spectral measure.
-A 1-1 correspondence between finitely additive spectral measures and representations of $B{\mathscr{A}}(X)$ . - Regular spectral measures on a compact Hausdorff topological space.

-- A 1-1 correspondence between regular spectral measures and WMT-WOT-continuous representations of B(X). - A characterization of representations of C(X) in terms of regular spectral measures. - The spectral decomposition of a normal operator (Spectral Theorem III).
+- Orthogonal projections.
+An algebraic characterization of orthogonal projections.
+Orthogonal pairs of orthogonal projections (definition and algebraic characterizations).
+The norm of a linear combination of pairwise orthogonal projections. - Finitely additive spectral measures and associated complex measures.
+Examples.
+The variation of a complex measure associated to a spectral measure. - Integration of bounded measurable functions with respect to a finitely additive spectral measure.
+A 1-1 correspondence between finitely additive spectral measures and representations of $B{\mathscr{A}}(X)$. - Regular spectral measures on a compact Hausdorff topological space. - A 1-1 correspondence between regular spectral measures and WMT-WOT-continuous representations of B(X). - A characterization of representations of C(X) in terms of regular spectral measures. - The spectral decomposition of a normal operator (Spectral Theorem III).